Main Characters

 Scooby-Doo!
 Mystery Incorporated

 Professor Pericles is a cunning parrot who was the mascot of the Original Mystery Incorporated.
-After he was wrongly accused of stealing the Planispheric Disk (it was actually Fred Jones Sr.), he was confined to an Animal Asylum, which he escaped from.
+After he was wrongly accused of stealing the Planispheric Disk, he was confined to an Animal Asylum, which he escaped from.
 He is shown to be heartless and only cares about his own goals, and will remove anyone who gets in his way.

 Voice Actor